8 Reasons “Internal Networking” Is Good for Your Career

 Boost your performance

-Some studies have shown that employees who networking internally often experience higher levels of success, performance, or motivation in the workplace.
+Some studies have shown that employees who network internally often experience higher levels of success, performance or motivation in the workplace.
 Forging meaningful, valuable connections with your colleagues can be a great way to feel engaged and like an integral part of your organization, which may lead you to a heightened sense of overall satisfaction at work and push you to work that much harder or better.